Debian Mirrors Hierarchy

 syncproxy2.wna.d.o (US) --> to the world

-These form the Debian Tier 1 mirror network, as all the mirrors sync from them.
-So Debian has atleast 50 Gbps+ capacity at Tier 1.
+These form the Debian Tier 1 mirror network, as all other mirrors sync from them.
+So we can say Debian has atleast 50 Gbps+ capacity at Tier 1.
 A normal Debian user might never directly interact with any of these 3 machines, but every Debian package they run/download/install flows through these machines.
-Though, I’m unsure what wna stands for in syncproxy2.wna.d.o.
+I’m unsure what wna stands for in syncproxy2.wna.d.o.
 NA probably is North America and W is west (coast)?
 If you know, do let me know.

-After Tier 1, there are a few more syncproxies (detailed below).
+After Tier 1, there are a few more sync proxies (detailed below).
 There are atleast 45 mirrors at Tier 2, updates for which are directly pushed from the three Tier 1 sync proxies.
-Most country mirrors i.e. ftp.
+Most country mirrors i.e. ftp.<CC>.debian.org are at Tier 2 too (barring a few like ftp.au.d.o, ftp.nz.d.o etc).

 Coming back to Sync proxies at Tier 2:

 - syncproxy3.wna.debian.org - gretchaninov.d.o which is marked as syncproxy2 on db.d.o (information dated).
-It’s hosted in University of British Columbia, Canada, where a lot of Debian infrastructure including Salsa is hosted.
+It’s hosted at University of British Columbia, Canada, where a lot of Debian infrastructure including Salsa is hosted.

 - syncproxy.eu.debian.org - Croatian Academic and Research Network managed machine.
 CNAME directs to debian.carnet.hr.